-- (a) (U) Acquisition means the collection by NSA or the Federal Bureau of Investigation (FBI) through electronic means of a non-public communication to which it is not an intended party. - (b) (U) Communications concerning a United States person include all communications in which a United States person is discussed or mentioned, except where such communications reveal only publicly available information about the person. - (c) (U) Communications of a United States person include all communications to which a United States person is a party. - (d) (U) Consent is the agreement by a person or organization to permit the NSA to take particular actions that affect the person or organization.
+- (U) In addition to the definitions in sections 101 and 701 of the Act, the following definitions will apply to these procedures: - (a) (U) Acquisition means the collection by NSA or the Federal Bureau of Investigation (FBI) through electronic means of a non-public communication to which it is not an intended party. - (b) (U) Communications concerning a United States person include all communications in which a United States person is discussed or mentioned, except where such communications reveal only publicly available information about the person. - (c) (U) Communications of a United States person include all communications to which a United States person is a party. - (d) (U) Consent is the agreement by a person or organization to permit the NSA to take particular actions that affect the person or organization.
 To be effective, consent must be given by the affected person or organization with sufficient knowledge to understand the action that may be taken and the possible consequences of that action.
 Consent by an organization will be deemed valid if given on behalf of the organization by an official or governing body determined by the General Counsel, NSA, to have actual or apparent authority to make such an agreement. - (e) (U) Foreign communication means a communication that has at least one communicant outside of the United States.
 All other communications, including communications in which the sender and all intended recipients are reasonably believed to be located in the United States at the time of acquisition, are domestic communications. - (f) (U) Identification of a United States person means (1) the name, unique title, or address of a United States person; or (2) other personal identifiers of a United States person when appearing in the context of activities conducted by that person or activities conducted by others that are related to that person.
-A reference to a product by brand name, or manufacturer's name or the use of a name in a descriptive sense, e.g., "Monroe Doctrine," is not an identification of a United States person. - (g) (TS//SL/RF) Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
-An Internet transaction may contain information or data representing either a discrete communication or multiple discrete communications - (h) (U) Processed or processing means any step necessary to convert a communication into an intelligible form intended for human inspection.
+A reference to a product by brand name, or manufacturer's name or the use of a name in a descriptive sense, e.g., "Monroe Doctrine," is not an identification of a United States person. - (g) (TS//SL/NF) Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
+An Internet transaction may contain information or data representing either a discrete communication or multiple discrete communications. - (h) (U) Processed or processing means any step necessary to convert a communication into an intelligible form intended for human inspection.